Banging Toolbox

-If you’ve ever asked yourself “what size bench grinder should I get”, the short answer is, “an 8-inch model”.
-When it comes to bench grinders, ‘bigger’ usually means ‘better’.
-All other factors being equal, a big grinder will be less prone to wear-and-tear than a smaller model.
+According to Aaron Barnett of BangingToolbox: If you’ve ever asked yourself, “what size bench grinder should I get” the short answer is, “an 8-inch model”.
+When it comes to bench grinders, ‘bigger’ usually means ‘better.’
+All other factors being equal, a big grinder will be less prone to wear and tear than a smaller model.
 And will also give you more space to work with.

 A bigger grinder is a lot more comfortable to work with compared to a smaller model with a bigger grinding area.